LibertyDSNP/spec/pages/Frequency/Identity.md

 ## Identifier

-MSAs each receive a unique unsigned 64 bit identifier that is used as the DSNP Id.
+MSAs each receive a unique unsigned 64-bit identifier that is used as the DSNP Id.
 These MSAs are pseudo-anonymous identifiers that are associated with one or more public keys.
 MSAs can be created by the user or on behalf of the user using a signed authorization.